TMT Case Interview: Technology, Media & Telecom Frameworks, Metrics, and Worked Examples

 Prompt: A global media conglomerate (120M streaming subscribers, $14.99 average monthly price) is evaluating acquiring a mid-size streaming platform with 35M subscribers at $9.99/month.
 The target has an enterprise value of $28B.
 Should they proceed?

-Step 1 -- Valuation sanity check: $28B ÷ 35M subscribers = $800 per subscriber.
+Step 1: Valuation sanity check: $28B ÷ 35M subscribers = $800 per subscriber.
 For context, Netflix trades at roughly $900-1,100/sub, Disney+ at ~$500-700/sub.
 The $800/sub valuation is within range for a platform with a differentiated content library.

-Step 2 -- Subscriber overlap: 40% of the target's subs also subscribe to the acquirer.
+Step 2: Subscriber overlap: 40% of the target's subs also subscribe to the acquirer.
 Net new: 35M × 60% = 21M.
-Adjusted price per net new sub: $28B ÷ 21M = $1,333/sub -- significantly more expensive.
+Adjusted price per net new sub: $28B ÷ 21M = $1,333/sub, significantly more expensive.

-Step 3 -- Synergy analysis: Content cost consolidation ($800M -- eliminate 15% duplicate licensing), tech platform merger ($350M), ad cross-sell ($200M), subscriber price migration ($500M).
+Step 3: Synergy analysis: Content cost consolidation ($800M, eliminating 15% duplicate licensing), tech platform merger ($350M), ad cross-sell ($200M), subscriber price migration ($500M).
 Total: $1.85B/year.

-Step 4 -- Return calculation: $1.85B ÷ $28B = 6.6% unlevered return.
+Step 4: Return calculation: $1.85B ÷ $28B = 6.6% unlevered return.
 At 10% cost of capital, the deal fails on synergies alone.
 Proceed only if the content library has defensive strategic value.
 Negotiate to $22-24B for 8%+ return.
 Standard M&A framework applies: valuation, synergies, strategic rationale, integration risk.

 5G, Digital Ads, and Media M&A: Sub-Sector Spotlights

 5G investment cases center on one tension: $120B+ annual industrywide capex versus uncertain revenue uplift (Source: PwC 2026).
 The 5G services market hit $209B in 2025 and is projected at $341B in 2026 (Source: Fortune Business Insights 2026).
 Consumer 5G delivers faster speeds but limited willingness to pay a premium.
-Enterprise 5G (private networks, IoT) offers $500-2,000/month per site -- 50-100x consumer ARPU.
+Enterprise 5G (private networks, IoT) offers $500-2,000/month per site, 50-100x consumer ARPU.
 When you get a 5G case, immediately segment consumer vs. enterprise.
 The economics are fundamentally different.

 Digital advertising cases require this revenue formula: Ad Revenue = DAU × Sessions/User × Ads/Session × CPM ÷ 1,000.
 Digital ad spend surpassed $850B globally in 2025, with Google and Meta capturing over 50% of worldwide ad dollars and programmatic buying handling 92% of display ads (Source: eMarketer 2026).
-In a digital transformation case with an ad component, the central tension is ad load vs. user experience -- push too hard and engagement drops, reducing the inventory you are trying to monetize.
+In a digital transformation case with an ad component, the central tension is ad load vs. user experience.
+Push too hard and engagement drops, reducing the inventory you are trying to monetize.

 How to Prepare for TMT Cases